dereneaton/ipyrad/docs/HPC_script.rst

 Submitting job scripts
 ^^^^^^^^^^^^^^^^^^^^^^
-However, Because it sometimes takes a while to connect to an interactive node, it is common practice to instead submit scripts that will be run whenever the node becomes available.
+Because it sometimes takes a while to connect to an interactive node, it is common practice to instead submit scripts that will be run whenever the node becomes available.
 Here is an example qsub script which is saved as ``qsub_script.sh``: